 We have developed a novel method based on the Random Forest algorithm for the estimation of the source position.
-This method improves the angular resolution by $\sim 20-30\%$ .
+This method improves the angular resolution by $\sim 20 - 30\%$ .

-Using 26h of observations for Mrk 501 and 38h for Mrk 421, no extended emission has been detected around these sources.
-Our study shows that if there is an extended emission around Mrk 501, its flux is <4% C.U. (see Fig. 8 left), for an analysis energy threshold of 300 GeV.
-For Mrk 421 the upper limits are less stringent because the source was in a high emission state that causes the tail of the point-like emission to extend into the halo region thus creating additional background.
-The constraint on the extended emission flux from Mrk 421 is <5% C.U. (see Fig. 8 right).
-We analyzed different systematic errors connected with the observations of extended sources.
-We find that they produce a neglibile contribution compared to the upper limits obtained on the flux of the extended emission component of Mrk 421 and Mrk 501.
+In the used data samples consisting of 26h observations of Mrk 501 and 38h of Mrk 421 no extended emission has been detected around these sources.
+Our study showed that if there is an extended emission around Mrk 501, then its flux is < 4% C.U. (see fig. 8 left), for the analysis energy threshold of 300 GeV.
+For Mrk 421 the upper limits are less stringent, because the source was in a high emission state, which causes the tail of the point-like emission to extend into the halo region thus creating additional background.
+The constraint on the extended emission flux from Mrk 421 is < 5% C.U. (see fig. 8 right).

+We analyzed different types of systematic errors connected with the observations of extended sources.
+We found them to be negligible compared to the upper limits obtained on the flux of the extended emission component of Mrk 421 and Mrk 501.

 With the second telescope, the MAGIC system can be operated in the stereo mode.
 By combining simultaneous information from both telescopes, the angular resolution will be improved.
-This will allow us to perform a search for the AGN halo with a higher sensitivity.
-The stereo observations improve the sensitivity by 2.5 times at lower energies (~100 GeV).
+This will allow us to perform a search for the AGN halo with a better sensitivity.
+The stereo observations improve the sensitivity 2.5 times at lower energies (~ 100 GeV).
 Moreover, the better signal-to-noise ratio reduces the possible bias due to systematic errors.
 It will allow us to perform a sensitive search for halos at lower energies, thus extending the range of the EGMF strengths investigated with this method.